amireza007/amireza007.github.io/_posts/2024-05-19-DSAGV-guide.md

 - Why are there 2 tables pointing to _the same DB_ in `PortAGV.cpp` and `PortContainer.cpp`?
 (Maybe looking at `Set_Empty_Table4_For_Specific_Port(AnsiString PortNameStr)` in `MCFModel1_3.cpp` might help!)
 - Not sure why there are so many `MCFAlgorithmForm->Table4->Delete();` in `MCFModel1_3`? it deletes them, and the loop ends, at the end of the method, `MCFAlgorithmForm->Table4->refresh()`gets called!! why??
 - (***Very Important Question):*** How **container jobs** **database (PortContainerTable.db)** is created and updated??
+- It's interesting, When you run the installed app, the solutions are displayed.
+However, when you compile the version 10, no solutions are appeared!